status-im/nim-chronos/docs/src/tutorials/uptimemon/chapter2.md

 With this kind of solution, your app checks URIs one by one and the total time is the sum of the time spent getting a response for every single URI.
 This is hardly usable if you have as few as 20 URIs to check.

-## Correct Solution: Asynchronous Loop
+## Correct Solution: Asynchronous Bulk Requests

-We want Chronos to start all the requests at the same time and report on their results as soon as they are available.
+We want Chronos to start all the requests at the same time and each other's result as soon as it's available.

+To achive that, we will:
+1. Introduce a new async function that will schedule the checks.
+We can't do that outside if a function because async calls are allowed only in async functions.
+2. Create one HTTP session for all requests instead of creting a new session for each request.
+3. Store all `Future`s that correspond to pending HTTP requests and await them all at once with Chronos's `allFutures` helper.

+Here's the code:

 ```nim
 import chronos/apps/http/httpclient